 Following the calculation of our satisfaction and performance measures, we also undertook a validation process with an external, qualified third-party partner.
 This provides further assurance that the measures we have submitted are accurate and meet the requirements outlined in the Technical Requirements.

 Our sample was split proportionally between our tenure types, with our sample representing the proportion of our homes.
-The table below outlines the split of tenants surveyed across each of our eligible tenure types, showing the number of responses from each tenure type is comparable the proportion of homes.
+The below table outlines the split of tenants surveyed across each of our eligible tenure types, showing the number of responses from each tenure type is comparable the proportion of homes.

 Tenure type | Count of homes per tenure type | Tenure type as % of all homes | Count of tenants surveyed | Tenants surveyed per tenure type as % of all surveys | Difference between all tenants and surveyed tenants |